-Many of our PBAs rely on the professional guidance of an MDC Private Land Conservationist or QF Wildlife Biologist to advise these activities.
-PBAs require a committee approved burn plan before members strike a match.
-After working side by side with these professionals, landowners quickly become knowledgeable about fire and are more comfortable on the fire line.
+Engage with a local PBA for opportunities to increase knowledge and experience.
+Many PBAs work closely with MDC Private Land Conservationists or QF Wildlife Biologists to provide technical assistance and training.
+With multiple prescribed burn opportunities, landowners quickly become knowledgeable about fire and are more comfortable on the fire line.
 Soon, seasoned members become the mentors to new PBA members, creating a strong network of people conducting prescribed fire safely and effectively.

 Each PBA is uniquely designed by founders who outline how they function and handle different situations.
 In general, a committee is formed and meets several times a year to approve burn plans.
 In addition, an annual meeting is held for all members and anyone interested in joining.

-Please click here to email the Missouri Prescribed Fire Council so that we may record the demand, and we will direct you to the proper entity who will assist in setting up a Prescribed Burn Association.
+If there is not a PBA in your area, there is the opportunity to form one with interested community membrs and landowners.
+Please click here to email the Missouri Prescribed Fire Council so that we may assist in forming a Prescribed Burn Association.